dbannai/dbannai.github.io/_pages/about.md

 Before grad school, I received my bachelor's in biomedical engineering from UT Austin (hook 'em!) and my master's in medical sciences from Boston University.
 I then went onto work with Drs.
 [Paulo Lizano](https://lizanolab.com) and Matcheri Keshavan at BIDMC/Harvard analyzing neuro- and retinal imaging biomarkers in psychosis.

-Outside of the office, you can probably find me enjoying a nice hike, listening to old desi music, fretting over my houseplants, and drawing.
+Outside of the office, you can probably find me enjoying a nice hike, listening to old desi music, fretting over my houseplants, or drawing.